David Robertson (minister): Awards

 In 2014, 2015, and 2016, Robertson was voted one of the 100 most influential Christians in the UK by online voters on "Archbishop Cranmer's Top 100 List".

 Robertson's blog won Runner Up in "Blogger of the Year" category in 2014, and featured as a Finalist in the "Most Inspiring Leadership Blog" category in 2015, both of the Premier Digital Christian New Media Awards.

+Personal life

+Shortly before entering the ministry, he married Annabel MacLeod, a nurse from Parkend near Stornoway, who is now a social worker.
+He has three children.
+His son, Andrew, is the minister of Charleston Community Church in Dundee, a Free Church that was planted from St Peter's Free Church during David's ministry.